sammcj/smcleod/_posts/2019-02-05-hello-xcp-ng.md

 We only hit two _minor_ problems during the upgrade, thankfully I was warned about one and the other was an easy fix:

-1. An bug in the upstream XenServer which meant I had to ensure the vm parameter `platform:device_id` was set to `0001` on all VMs, otherwise they'd fail to live migrate during a pool upgrade, I did this simply ensuring it was set across all VMs before the upgrade:
+1. A [bug in the upstream XenServer](https://bugs.xenserver.org/browse/XSO-924) which meant I had to ensure the vm parameter `platform:device_id` was set to `0001` on all VMs, otherwise they'd fail to live migrate during a pool upgrade, I did this simply ensuring it was set across all VMs before the upgrade:
 ```
 xe vm-param-set platform:device_id=0001 uuid=b56f95fb-cb8f-86ce-5c7d-8efc2239f1db